AdverseMiller/zap-client/README.md

-	Ragebot now checks for "Visibility Check", as it was ignored before Fixed some settings not being saved to/loaded from the config
+	Ragebot now checks for "Visibility Check", as it was ignored before Fixed some settings not being saved to/loaded from the config Visibility Check is now much shorter and more reliable

 # Information